Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 2.1 Attributes

 Each character has 5 core attributes that define its physical and mental ability.
-These attributes are scored on a scale from 1 to 6, with the average human being a 2.
+These attributes are scored on a scale from 1 to 6, with the average person being a 2.
 When a character performs an action, these attribute scores are used to determine how well they do.

 | Attribute        | Description                                             |